Why Does My Trailer Hitch Make Noise?

 • Grinding or scraping

 Most of these sounds stem from friction between moving parts or loose connections within your hitch system.
+The draw bar (or drawbar) is a common source of noise if it becomes loose in the receiver tube, and a little play in the connection can lead to rattling or clunking.
 While some noises are normal, others may indicate potential issues that require attention.

 Identifying the source of the noise is crucial for maintaining a safe towing setup.
 Different sounds can point to specific problems: